lexnederbragt/ten_quick_tips_live_coding/ten_quick_tips_live_coding.md

 Regardless of whether you are standing or sitting, make sure to move around as much as reasonable.
 For example,
 you could walk to the screen to point something out or draw something on the whiteboard (see below).

 Even though you may have a good voice and know how to use it well, it may be an advantage to use a microphone, especially if the room is equipped with one.
-Your will tire your voice less, and you increase the chance of people with hearing difficulties being able to follow the teaching.
+You will tire your voice less, and you increase the chance of people with hearing difficulties being able to follow the teaching.

 ## Tip 4.
 Use the screen(s) wisely.

+When live coding, it is even more important than when presenting slides that all learners can see the relevant portions of the screen as they may want to copy exactly what you have typed or see what you are pointing to.
 Use a big font and maximize the window.
 Note with a large font, you may have fewer columns and rows than you're used to, and you should design examples with this in mind (or at least test them).